-Mike Pompeo confirmed as secretary of state
+Mike Pompeo confirmed as secretary of state; Senate OKs Germany ambassador

 The Senate voted Thursday to confirm CIA chief Mike Pompeo as President Trump’s next secretary of state, ending a contentious nomination battle.